sf-wdi-44/schedule/README.md

 <h1>Welcome to WDI 44!</h1>

 ## General Info
-Class runs from 9AM - 5PM daily – being more than 10 minutes late will count as a tardy; more than 3 tardies or unexcused absences will be cause for possible removal from the course.
+Class runs from 9AM - 5PM daily – being more than 10 minutes late will count as a tardy.

-Homework is assigned daily – please refer to the homework link below.
+<a href="homework.md">Homework</a> is assigned daily, and we will occasionally ask you to submit your homework to our class <a href="https://docs.google.com/spreadsheets/d/1Phbzp7kwryUhv3C7con25LoUYU8yEoHw7K5-dLSvOnU/edit?usp=sharing">Project Submission Document</a> for review.

+Schedule one-on-ones with your instructors throughout the cohort as needed, either via Slack or in person.
+We highly recommend that you check in regularly with your instructors, even when you are not looking for any specific technical help – keeping us updated on your progress will better equip us to support you throughout this program.

+## Pro Tips (i.e. What Our Most Successful Students in the Past Have Done)
+- Ask questions CONSTANTLY (during lectures, labs, etc.)
+- Work on homework with TAs & other students after class hours to reinforce learning
+- Don't stay stuck – apart from in-person collaboration, you can look at solutions or Slack fellow students, TAs, & instructors for help
+- Raise a red flag as soon as you feel yourself falling behind

 ## Important Links
 - <a href="https://github.com/SF-WDI-LABS/installfest">Installfest</a>